raphaelsuzuki/wordpress-rclone-migrations/README.md

 Fast, secure, and reliable WordPress migrations using rclone and SSH with minimal dependencies.

 This script provides a complete WordPress migration solution that handles both files and databases.
-With wizard-driven configuration and bidirectional sync capabilities, it offers the best combination of security, reliability, and ease of use for WordPress site migrations.
+With wizard-driven configuration, bidirectional sync capabilities, and selective sync options, it offers the best combination of security, reliability, and ease of use for WordPress site migrations.

 ## Overview